fredriko/gavagai-lexicon-graph/README.md

 ![alt tag](https://raw.githubusercontent.com/fredriko/fredriko.github.io/master/media/images/example-tuples.png)

 Another example.
-If you wish to find out the immediate neighborhood of our initial target term, "no-fly zone", issue the following query:
+If you wish to find out the immediate neighborhood of our initial target term, "no-fly zone", issue the following query (again, click the image for a larger version):

     MATCH (a {name:"no-fly zone"})-[r1:NEIGHBOR]-(b)-[r2:NEIGHBOR]-(c)-[r3:NEIGHBOR]-(d)
     WHERE r1.strength > 0.3 AND r2.strength > 0.3 AND r3.strength > 0.3